ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

     {
         // Add the transaction as an orphan transaction.
         AddOrphanTx(vMsg);
-        - ADd the orphan transaction to mapOrphanTransactions and mapOrphanTransactionsByPrev.
+        - Add the orphan transaction to mapOrphanTransactions and mapOrphanTransactionsByPrev.
     }
 }
 ```